JanWijninckx/VBA-Docs/articles/feedback-support.md

 Have questions or feedback about Office VBA or this documentation?
 The following list provides guidance about the ways you can receive support and provide feedback.

-[!include[Add-ins note](~/includes/addinsnote.md)]
+The links in this notice are broken!
+See proposed change below [!include[Add-ins note](~/includes/addinsnote.md)]

 <br/>